 While survivors of sexual assaults are strongly encouraged to contact SMCPD, there may be occasions where students prefer to go to other campus staff.
 Staff members provide a wide range of resources and are available to assist the student in working with SMCPD, if the survivor chooses.

 If a suspect is arrested, SMCPD officer(s) will assist City of Santa Monica Police Investigators conduct an investigation.
 The case is then submitted to the District Attorney or City Attorney, and charges may be filed based on their review.

-If the survivor is a student, he or she may request changes in his of her academic situation of that of the alleged assailant, after the victim has made a report of an assault, and the campus shall grant any reasonable request for such change.
-When the survivor reports being sexually assaulted by another student, the Office of Judicial Affairs hall conduct a timely investigation of the allegations into a possible violation of the Student Conduct Code and interview any witnesses as needed.
+If the survivor is a student, he or she may request changes in his/her academic situation.
+After the survivor has made a report of an assault, campus administrators may grant any reasonable request for a change.
+If the survivor reports being sexually assaulted by another student, the Office of Judicial Affairs will conduct a timely investigation of the allegations of a possible violation of the Student Conduct Code.
+An interview with witnesses maybe necessary.